William E. Connolly: Capitalism and ecology

-In his recent books Connolly has explored the relations between capitalism, inequality and ecology.
+In his recent books, Connolly has explored the relations between capitalism, inequality and ecology.
 In Capitalism and Christianity, American Style (2008) he explores the formation of the “evangelical-capitalist resonance machine” in the States, explaining how it has made the United States an outlier among the older capitalist states with respect to inequality and climate denialism.
 Reviewing the book for the Political Theory journal, University of Wisconsin-Madison political theorist Robert Fowler writes: "Whether it is theory or practice that he addresses, Connolly always moves with an eye to enhancing certain attitudes: a disposition toward uncertainty; an openness to any approach that might give insight; a rejection of any tight system; avoidance of the danger posed by a life or a politics of resentment.
 Above all, Connolly lauds an attitude that recognizes the tragic in life (serving to blunt dangerous faiths in a providential God or in the blessings of the market), while at the same time eagerly welcoming a determination to change the world for the better.
-Finally, Connolly insists that his ardent desire for change does not negate an attitude of human "gratitude for this world" (p.
-144) nor suck dry the ineffable "sweetness of life" (p.
-146)."
+Finally, Connolly insists that his ardent desire for change does not negate an attitude of human "gratitude for this world" (p.144) nor suck dry the ineffable "sweetness of life" (p.146)."

 In The Fragility of Things (2013), he criticizes neoliberalism for its quaint focus on only one self-organizing system—markets.
-It is not only that markets are also subject to elite manipulation, it is also the case that neoliberal states bump into a whole series of nonhuman processes with self-organizing powers of their own.
+It is not only that markets are also subject to elite manipulation, but it's also the case that neoliberal states bump into a whole series of nonhuman processes with self-organizing powers of their own.
 When you consider these interconnected systems together the fragility of capitalism comes into view and the irrationality of neoliberal ideals of market autonomy shines through.
 In a recent book, Facing the Planetary: Entangled Humanism and the Politics of Swarming (2017) Connolly reviews how the earth scientists belatedly exploded their previous notions of “planetary gradualism” in the 1980s.
 After discussing how climate, glacier flows, species evolution and the ocean conveyor have gone through periods of stability punctuated by rather rapid changes, he pursues a philosophy of “entangled humanism” and a “politics of swarming” to respond to the contemporary conjunction between bumpy, self-organizing planetary forces and contemporary capitalism as a geologic force.